openedx/edx-documentation/en_us/shared/student_progress/checking_student_progress.rst

    :ref:`installation:Enable Certificates` in *Installing, Configuring, and Running the Open edX Platform*.

-Studio automatically generates certificates for both self-paced courses and instructor-paced courses.
+The platform can automatically generate certificates for both self-paced courses and instructor-paced courses.
 When certificates become available, options for learners to view their certificates are available on the learner dashboard, the learner **Profile** page, and the course **Progress** page.

 You can specify when you want to make certificates available.

-* For self-paced courses, by default, Studio generates certificates for learners when they have completed enough of the course, and with a high enough grade, to qualify for a certificate.
+* For self-paced courses, by default, certificates are generated for learners when they have completed enough of the course, and with a high enough grade, to qualify for a certificate.

-  If you want Studio to generate certificates only after learners have completed the course, you can disable this feature.
+  If you want to generate certificates only after learners have completed the course, you can disable this feature.
 For more information, see :ref:`Allow Learners to Receive Early Certificates`.